bpietravalle/fireStarter/README.md

 ```javascript
 	 fireStarter(type, path, flag);
 ```
 1. _type_: the specific API you want to access.
-Options include: "object","array","auth", or "geo".
+Options include: "array","auth", "geo", "object", or "ref".

 2. _path_: the path of the child node you wish to create.
 This argument should be passed as an array of strings.
 However, if there is only a single item in the array, you can also